 Rien Tong Restaurant, 3131 Wilson Blvd. – Thai and Chinese cuisine.
 I find myself ordering take out from here when I’m in the mood for Thai food.

-Whitlow’s on Wilson, 2584 Wilson Blvd. – Longtime neighborhood bar well know for being a headquarters for Washington Capitals fans, weekend brunch buffet, live music and rooftop Tiki Bar - closes on June 26, 2021.
+Whitlow’s on Wilson, 2584 Wilson Blvd. – This longtime neighborhood bar - well know for being a headquarters for Washington Capitals fans, weekend brunch buffet, live music and rooftop Tiki Bar - closes on June 26, 2021.

 Wilson Hardware Kitchen & Bar, 2915 Wilson Blvd. – A large (7,000 square feet) multi-level restaurant with an outdoor patio and rooftop bar (heated in winter).